mozilla-services/docs/source/keyexchange/user-flow.rst

    message if the other side's previous message is still in the channel.
 This is to prevent double PUTs during retries.
-If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded it's next message.
+If a 412 is received then it means that our first PUT was actually correctly received by the server and that the other side has already uploaded its next message.
    So just consider the 412 to be a 200.

    ::